 Starting or boosting your emergency fund with money saved on student loan payments is a great way to help keep your budget intact and stay out of debt.

-How much should you save in your emergency fund?
-At least three to six months of living expenses (or take-home pay) is the rule of thumb.
+To determine how much you should have in your emergency fund, the rule of thumb is that the amount should be equal to at least three to six months of living expenses (or take-home pay).
 That way, if you lose your job, have an accident, or get sick, you’re likely to have enough to see you through until your situation improves.

 3. Increase Retirement Contributions

-Are you putting as much as you can away for retirement?
-Starting early can pay off big down the line, thanks to the magic of compound interest — and the fact that earnings grow tax-free in most retirement accounts such as IRAs and 401(k)s.
+Are you putting away as much as you can for retirement?
+Starting early can pay off big down the line, thanks to the magic of compounding returns over time — and the fact that earnings grow tax-deferred in retirement accounts such as traditional IRAs and 401(k)s, and tax-free in Roth IRAs.

 4. Save for the Next Stage of Life

-Life goes on well after student loans.
-Now with less student debt burden, you’re probably looking at what’s next.
+With less student debt, you’re probably looking at what’s next.
 That may mean buying a car, saving for a down payment on a home, starting a family, or expanding a business.
+You can use what you save by refinancing your student loans to help achieve these other important life goals.

 Careful budgeting means you can put the difference between your old student loan payment and your new one toward other important life goals.